It seems that nobody likes to train legs nowadays. People in commercial gyms can do several things:

-Monster volume.
-But he didn't build it overnight.
-He was building that volume steadily and for long time.
+Monster volume by any standards.
+However, he didn’t build it overnight.
+That volume was built steadily.
+I’m sure it took long time.
 It would be a mistake for beginner to jump in such routine but it could be a long (I mean LONG) term goal.
-Tom Platz's legs never grew until he was exposed to the Squat at 16 or 17.
-After that he had become known as a great squatter and possessor of the most impressive legs in bodybuilding.
+Tom Platz’s legs never grew until he was exposed to the Squat at 16 or 17.
+After that, he had become known as great squatter and possessor of the most impressive legs in bodybuilding.
 He was the one who popularized the squat in California back in the day.
-The second most useful exercise in Tom Platz's leg development was Hack Squats.
-It helped him with separation and shape of legs.
+The second most useful exercise in Tom Platz’s leg development was Hack Squats.
+It “helped him with separation and shape of legs”, whatever this means.

 John Grimek and the Squat

 Another big proponent of the squat was marvelous John Grimek.
-Here's his own words on one day of squatting when he was over 70 years old:
+Here are his own words on one day of squatting when he was over 70 years old: